 ARTICLE 2.
 SUPPLY.
-Each home team will make 4 balls available for testing by the officials no later than ninety minutes prior to the starting time of the game to meet League requirements.
-In the event the supply is exhausted, the officials shall secure a proper ball from the visitors and, failing that, use the best available ball.
+Move United will make 3 balls per field available for testing by the officials no later than ninety minutes prior to the starting time of the game to meet League requirements.
+In the event the supply is exhausted, the officials shall secure a proper ball from the tournament host site, failing that, use the best available ball.
 Any such circumstances must be reported to Move United.

-It is the responsibility of the home team to furnish playable balls at all times by attendants from the side of the playing field.
+It is the responsibility of the tournament host site to furnish playable balls at all times by attendants from the side of the playing field.